subhra-56/subhra-56/README.md

 - 👋 Hi, I’m @subhra-56
-- 👀 I’m interested in programming.
+- 👀 I’m interested in programming and M.L.
 - 🌱 I’m currently learning algorithms and data structures.
 - 💞️ I’m looking to collaborate on projects on coding.
 - 📫 How to reach me hgrsmjiitd21@gmail.com